 Instructional Practices Status Structured grouping practices are used to meet student needs.
-Not Applicable Flexible instructional time or other schedule-related practices are used to meet student needs.
-Not Applicable Differentiated instruction is used to meet student needs.
-Not Applicable A variety of practices that may include structured grouping, flexible scheduling and differentiated instruction are used to meet the needs of gifted students.
-Not Applicable
+Not Applicable Flexible instructional time or other schedule-related practices are used Not Applicable

 If necessary, provide further explanation.
 (Required explanation if column selected was

 Recruitment

 Describe the process you implement to recruit and assign the most effective and highly qualified teachers in order to meet the learning needs of students who are below proficiency or are at risk of not graduating.